chessapig/chessapig.github.io/_posts/ihp/2025-02-16-drawing-club.md

 layout: project
 title: Drawing club
 date: 2026-01-26 16:03:47 -0500
 categories:
 tags:
   - drawing
+  - art
   - gallery
   - ihp
-image: /assets/drawing-club/seifert/exquisite_topology.jpeg
+image: /assets/ihp/drawing-club/seifert/exquisite_topology.jpeg
-file: /assets/drawing-club/all_worksheets.pdf
+file: /assets/ihp/drawing-club/all_worksheets.pdf
 summary: I ran a mathematical drawing class over the trimester.
 Click to see the activities for each week.
 I've linked a compilation of all the worksheets from the trimester.
 pageHasContent: true
 gallery-title: Drawing club
-gallery-folder: /assets/drawing-club/gallery/
+gallery-folder: /assets/ihp/drawing-club/gallery/
 gallery-captions:
   - image: exquisite
     title: An Exquisite Topological Corpse